 This data is initially gathered by New Relic One code integrated with the function you want to observe.
 For simplicity’s sake, we'll refer to this as the language agent, though that only applies to Node, Python, and Go.
 Java and .NET use code based on the OpenTracing standard to gather telemetry.

-Each function in the Lambda execution environment is a container image running in a custom execution environment.
+The execution environment is where your Lambda function code runs.
+This environment is created on Amazon Linux and contains an executable file named bootstrap that initializes the runtime.
 The base image of these containers is Amazon Linux (usually version 2).
 Each container image contains an executable file named

 bootstrap that implements the handler lifecycle.